 the bytes of the files being downloaded.
 The cost of reading files from disk

-is probably less than reading files from memcached over
+is probably less than reading files from

 Now the above may not be true in all cases -- there may be FTP servers